|Grosse Scheidegg is simply spectacular. You could hike

 |Grindelwald makes a great base for exploring the Jungfrau region.
-During our nearly two weeks
+All told

-in the Jungfrau we spent 3 days in Lauterbrunnen, 3 in Grindelwald, and 6 in Gimmelwald.
+we spent 3 days in Lauterbrunnen, 3 in Grindelwald, and 6 in Gimmelwald.

-|A walk through Grindelwald offers pretty views like this one
+|A walk through Grindelwald offers quintessential Swiss views

 Grosse Scheidegg along the Mountain Panorama Trail

 We took a 2½ hour train ride from Lucerne to

 Interlaken Ost (East) to Grindelwald.
-On the
+Along the

-way, we passed through Meirengen, home of
+way we passed through Meirengen -- home of

 meringues, and also the town in which Arthur

-Conan Doyle killed off Sherlock Holmes, turning
+Conan Doyle chose to kill off Sherlock Holmes,

 Grindelwald is a quaint tourist town in a scenic